luci-project/eval-atc23/zlib/README.md

 Several tests are performed in the official [example](https://github.com/madler/zlib/blob/master/test/example.c).

-We have modified the source file to executed the tests in an endless loop, and instead of process termination (`exit()`) functions now return values signaling a failure.
+We have modified the source file to execute the tests in an endless loop, and instead of process termination (`exit()`) functions now return values signaling a failure.
 The revised version is located in the `src-test` directory.

 The script `gen-test.sh` builds the test suite within a Debian Bullseye Docker image, using the official repository for includes and a previously build library to link against: